Why Should I Use File Sharing in Project Management Software?

 - Web-oriented hyperlinked documents through SharePoint sites or websites

-- Distributed peer-to-peer networks, such as through Dropbox or cloud-based project management softwares
+- Distributed peer-to-peer networks, such as Dropbox or cloud-based project management software

 Project management software with file sharing functionality enables you to share project files with internal and external stakeholders as needed, directly within your project system.